58. Here's Adventure, Here's Romance

 writer: Robert Schlitt; director: Scott Brazil

 First of all we make no claim to its total accuracy, The information is here for the benefit of all HSB fans but it can only ever be a guide.
 If you spot anything you believe to be incorrect, please feel free to contact the Webmaster.
 The Core information was published in 2001 on an anonymous GeoCities website and was used by many of us as the definitive episode guide.
 Over the next few years many attempts were made to contact the webmaster / mistress, without success.
 The assumption must be that they are no longer on line.
 With the closing of GeoCities in 2010 I took the decision to preserve the core data and re-use it here.
-Although it has since been substantially modified, acknowledgment must be given to the unknown person who initial collected all the information.
+Although it has since been substantially modified, acknowledgment must be given to the unknown person who initial collected all the information and caused this webmaster to carry on the project.